Inocybe geophylla: Toxicity

-Like many fibrecaps, Inocybe geophylla contains muscarine.
+Like many fibrecaps, I. geophylla contains muscarine.
 The symptoms are those of muscarine poisoning, namely, greatly increased salivation, perspiration (sweating), and lacrimation (tear flow) within 15–30 minutes of ingestion.
 With large doses, these symptoms may be followed by abdominal pain, severe nausea, diarrhea, blurred vision, and labored breathing.
 Intoxication generally subsides within two hours.
 Delirium does not occur.

 The specific antidote is atropine.
 Inducing vomiting to remove mushroom contents is also prudent due to the speed of onset of symptoms.
 Death has not been recorded as a result of consuming this species.
 It is often ignored by mushroom hunters because of its small size.